jyesthaka/online-ctf-writeup/skrctf/Find It!/README.md

 <img width="1916" height="832" alt="image" src="https://github.com/user-attachments/assets/b781ed72-4257-476e-90a1-6047c73ddb68" />

-From the profile I knew that I was in the right place because he put a skrctf link on his profile
+From the profile I knew that I was in the right place because he put a skrctf link on his profile.

-There is also a section for birthdays, but he only put down the year, so I had to scroll down his page to look for dates
+There is also a section for birthdays, but he only put down the year, so I had to scroll down his page to look for dates.

 There were actually some things that were correlated to birthdays on his page such as these: